 - Turn down heat until mixture is gently simmering.
 Stir regularly until berries burst and sauce thickens.
 Approx 7-10 minutes

-- Extra water can be added if sauce becomes thicker then you would prefer.
+- Extra water can be added if sauce becomes thicker than you would prefer.

 - Remove cinnamon stick and let cool to room temperature before serving.

-**Some cinnamon sticks are more powerful then others.
+**Some cinnamon sticks are more powerful than others.
 I add a pinch of cinnamon if I feel that stick didn’t give enough cinnamon essence to the sauce.